Educating Incoming Students

 All incoming graduate and professional students are required to take Not Anymore, an online course which educates students on gender-based violence and discrimination and bystander intervention.
 Students who do not complete the mandatory program have a hold placed on their registration until they complete the course.

 On Iowa!
 Choose Curriculum

-All incoming undergraduate students are required to attend the CHOOSE session during On Iowa!
-During the CHOOSE session students learn additional information about gender-based violence and discrimination and bystander intervention, including viewing the Choose Care video where various problematic situations on campus were staged using actors to see how students would intervene.
-This session engages students in a variety of hands on and interactive learning experiences to better enhance their skills, knowledge, and resources surrounding topics of gender-based violence and discrimination as they enter The University of Iowa.
+All incoming undergraduate students are required to attend the Choose session during On Iowa!
+During the Choose session students learn additional information about gender-based violence and discrimination and bystander intervention.
+This session engages students in a variety of hands on and interactive learning experiences to better enhance their skills, knowledge, and resources surrounding topics of gender-based violence and discrimination as they enter the University of Iowa.

 Fraternity and Sorority Life

 Fraternity and Sorority Life Programs (FSLP) at the University of Iowa (UI) prides itself on providing the premier student development experience.
 To allow for a space for students to develop holistically, FSLP recognizes the importance providing exclusive educational opportunities for members that non-affiliated students may not engage with.
 In collaboration with multiple campus partners, members of fraternities and sororities continue their learning outside of the classroom.
 Fraternity and Sorority Life students advocated for providing additional violence prevention education to fraternity and sorority students and the Violence Prevention Education curriculum outlined below was created based on student feedback.

 In conjunction with the Women’s Resource Action Center, all New Members will have to complete Level 1 of Violence Prevention Education.
 It is required for New Members to complete this within 2 semesters (fall/spring) of joining, preferably the semester they joined.